-There are several species of snakes, Cobra to Python to Rat Snake and more.
+There are several species of snakes, from Cobra to Pythons to Rat Snakes and more.
 Monitor Lizards, Chameleons, and more can be seen in this section.

-The park has a variety of turtle and tortoise species for the visitors.
-Segregated depending upon their age.
+The park has a variety of turtle and tortoise species for visitors.
+Segregated depending on their age.

 The endangered Indian Star Tortoise is one of them.
 You will be surprised by the diversity of these creatures.

-The park several rare birds housed species wise in the dedicated enclosures like the endangered Saras Crane, Golden Pheasant, White Peafowl, Silver Pheasant, etc.
+The park has several rare birds housed species-wise in the dedicated enclosures like the endangered Saras Crane, Golden Pheasant, White Peafowl, Silver Pheasant, etc.

 Then they have a huge waterbody enclosure housing several of the waterbirds.